cc-api/.github/profile/README.md

 ## Community Meetings

-- Please join the biweekly community meetings.
+- Welcome to join the community meetings.
 The meeting calendar and agenda can be found [here](https://github.com/cc-api/community/blob/main/meetings/README.md).

 ## More Information